joehahn/tf-text-classification-demo/README.md

 text-chunks from those books that are at least 750 chunks long.
 If however a book is longer than 2200 chunks, only a random selection of 2200 chunks is preserved.
 Also if an author has multiple books in this sample, only the longest book is preserved.
-This results in a a sample of about 100,000 text-records that are extracted from 88 distinct books, with each book contributing anywhere between 750 and 2200 records each.
+This results in a sample of about 100,000 text-records that are extracted from 88 distinct books, with each book contributing anywhere between 750 and 2200 records each.
 So the input sample does suffer from a modest degree of class imbalance, and that class imbalance is not corrected here